course-details-portlet

 After completing this thesis, the student have general competence at master-level in environmental systems analysis.
 This involves to:

-• describe product-service systems and production-consumption systems on systems level in a practical context.
+• describe product-service and production-consumption systems on systems level in a practical context, propose industrial ecology methods to evaluate their sustainability and reflect upon method and methodological choices.

 • discuss and negotiate stakeholder interests, norms, practices and opinions in sustainability assessment and reflect critically on scientific, social, ethical and environmental responsibilities in their own work.